Mental health providers

 Action steps for CMH and provider agencies:

-- Train staff on changes to the mental health code and AOT, including eligibility and best candidates.
+- Educate staff on changes to the mental health code and AOT, including eligibility and best candidates.

 - Develop internal process for identifying and screening patients for appropriateness of AOT.